 A word of advice.
 After Jenkins is installed, to avoid problems with its Windows services, configure them to run using an admin account.
 It may sound complicated, but It’s a two-minute job.
 If you need assistance, just ask Google.
 It’ll know what to do.

-One bump that we hit on our happy road to automation were e-mail notifications.
+One bump that we hit on our happy road to document publishing automation were e-mail notifications.
 We wanted Jenkins to notify us every time our documentation build failed.
 To do this, we had to configure an e-mail account in the Jenkins settings.
-We use Office 365 so the task seemed trivial in theory.
-Just note down all the details from the internet, feed them into Jenkins, save changes and it’s done.
+We use Office 365, so the task seemed trivial in theory.
+Just note down all the details from the internet, feed them into Jenkins, save changes, and it’s done.
 All worked out as planned, except for the “it’s done” part.
 We were getting some security errors related to handshaking.
 What was wrong?
 It turned out that we had to enable the Transport Layer Security (TLS) protocol.
-We modified Java options in the Jenkins Tomcat properties and we were back on track.
+We modified Java options in the Jenkins Tomcat properties, and we were back on track.

 Number of concurrent builds